E-Bike Servicing

 Use the correct charger!

 Charge your e-bike battery at room temperature in a dry area.
 To extend its lifespan, avoid leaving it fully charged or fully discharged for long periods.
-If not using the bike for a while, disconnect the battery but top it up periodically, maintaining a charge between 30 and 60 per cent for long-term storage, as recommended by Bosch.
+If not using the bike for a while, disconnect the battery but top it up periodically, maintaining a charge of around 60 percent for long-term storage.

 Extreme temperatures can damage the battery, so store it in a cool, dry place away from sunlight.
 In winter, especially when it’s below 0°C, charge and store the battery indoors and only insert it before riding.